 Homes with narrow doorways and steps can limit the use of mobility aids, while high kitchen counters can impact independence.
-It’s not always easy to find accessible housing that accommodates your specific needs, and costly renovations aren’t always feasible for families who rely on disability benefits.
+It’s not always easy to find accessible housing that accommodates your specific needs, and costly renovations aren’t always feasible for families that rely on disability benefits.

-However, there are grants for disabled homeowners to build houses or fund renovations that serve them and their needs.
+However, grants are available for disabled homeowners to build houses or fund renovations that serve them and their needs.
+Whatever your requirements, certain financial resources can help you create a dream home that’s safe and comfortable.

 Federal Housing Administration’s (FHA) 203(k) Loans